sdudnic/sdudnic.github.io/_posts/2020-07-17-annexation-en.md

 After a brief recess, the representatives of the Peasants' Soviet members announce that after consultation they have decided to support the project of union as outlined in the resolution.
 The President calls for a vote; all but 13 members of the Diet are present.
 The resolution is adopted by a vote of 86 for, 3 against, 36 present but refraining from voting, for the reasons given above; see pp. 151-7 for the list.
 Bessarabia, by the vote of its sole constituted authority, however makeshift, is now a part of Roumania.

+[...]
+I have marked with an asterisk the names of those who were in the Diet from the beginning, and have given such data about them (age, profession and county) as I could glean, so that one can judge of the character of the assembly; n. d. indicates that I have no information
 #### Voted for Union on March 27 (0.
 S.), 1918
 1. * Alexandri, Neculae : 60, journalist, Hotin
 2. * Alistar-Balan, Elena: 42, doctor, Akkerman